zhenkai-liang/zhenkai-liang.github.io/_pages/about.md

 * Abstract knowledge (提炼知识),
 * Connect facts (参悟规律).

-The ethos of our group: Be interesting people, do meaningful work.
+The ethos of our group: **Be interesting people, do meaningful work**.

 I'm also the co-lead Principal Investigator of [National Cybersecurity R&D Laboratory (NCL)](https://ncl.sg) of Singapore.